 The General Authority of Civil Aviation or GACA is the regulatory, legislative and governing entity of the aviation industry in the KSA.
 Its mission is to guarantee the aviation industry activities according to the GACA guidelines by implementing an effective safety oversight system.
 This Authority appeared from the Presidency of Civil Aviation (PCA) that was created when the institution governing aviation was split into a civil department and the Royal Saudi Air Force.
 Furthermore, the PCA was in charge of Saudi Arabia Airlines and the Meteorology Department.
 In 1977, the name of the PCA was changed to General Authority of Civil Aviation, and in 2011 the GAVA was detached from the Ministry of Defense.
 Until the date, the GACA operates four international and 23 domestic airports in KSA, and its legal frame is the Royal Decree Number M/44(18/07/1426 H).

 The Civil Aviation Act was approved by the Council of Ministers Resolution Number 185 (17/07/1426) as authorized by Royal Decree Number M/44 (18/07/1426 H) (the Law).
 These provisions apply in Civil Aviation activities and operations in KSA, Civil aerodromes, civil aircraft registered in KSA, State aircraft, and all the aircrafts registered in a foreign country and operated by a Saudi national through a lease or exchange.
 According to the provisions of article 7 of the Law, official customs, security, immigration, health and agriculture quarantine, and other competent authorities must have the right to inspect aircraft or any person or cargo on board.
+Following this provision would have been if someone from your inside team like an legal agent has expertise on aviation regulations and protocols.
+For this you could have engagement with our legal team for the aviation department exclusively.

 Concerning the General Provisions on aviation, article 9 lays down that the Authority may issue aircraft licenses and permits.
 These licenses must be deemed personal property and may not be assigned to others.
 On the other hand, aircraft operating in KSA must meet the following requirements (article 10):